-In this article, we’ll look at current eCommerce trends that are relevant in this context.
+In this article, we’ll look at current ecommerce trends that are relevant in this context, as well as the benefits of a multi-brand strategy.
 But first, let’s define what we mean by a multi-brand strategy.

-An example of this is Nestlé, with a multi-brand portfolio of over 2000 different brands, including Nespresso and KitKat.
+An example is Nestlé, with a multi-brand portfolio of over 2000 brands, including Nespresso and KitKat.
 Another example is L’Oreal, with brands like Garnier, Maybelline, NYX, and La Roche-Posay in their portfolio.

 Multi-Brand Strategy Trends

-Several eCommerce trends affect the current eCommerce landscape, making a multi-brand strategy interesting for a more significant number of players.
-Let’s look at some of the most prominent ones and the implications they may have for your business.
+The everchanging ecommerce landscape makes a multi-brand strategy interesting for a more significant number of players.
+Let’s look at some of the most prominent ones and their implications for your business.

 The rise of D2C (Direct to Consumer) has reduced the complexity of launching and maintaining more than one brand.
-Removing the middleman (ie. retailer or reseller) means companies can experiment with branding and go to market much quicker.
-The number of businesses independently manufacturing, promoting, selling, and shipping their own goods is rapidly rising, which is changing the eCommerce landscape on the whole.
+Removing the middleman (i.e., retailer or reseller) means companies can experiment with branding and go to market much quicker.
+The number of businesses independently manufacturing, promoting, selling, and shipping their goods is rapidly rising, which is changing the ecommerce landscape.

-China’s rise as a manufacturing power has spurred eCommerce growth, and today it’s easier to find a manufacturer than ever before.
+China’s rise as a manufacturing power has spurred ecommerce growth.
+Today it’s easier to find a manufacturer than ever before.
 This means it takes less time to start a brand from scratch, react to trends and tendencies, and turn them into physical products.

 If we take fashion as an example, the days when the fashion year consisted of spring, summer, winter, and fall collections are long gone.
 Instead, the winning brands are not only launching new products in response to new trends and demands, but they’re also launching whole new brands to meet them.

-Small “point solutions” for well-defined niche audiences can be developed and and scaled quickly.
-An example of this is Amazon, which will create products when a category is doing well, as they sit in the middle of all of the data and manage their own multi-brand commerce strategy.
+Small “point solutions” for well-defined niche audiences can be developed and scaled quickly.
+An example is Amazon, which will create products when a category is doing well, as they sit in the middle of all of the data and manage their multi-brand commerce strategy.

-Moving forward, distribution will be one of the most critical aspects of eCommerce.
-The need for brick-and-mortar retail space will continue to decrease as brands are increasingly able to rely on advanced logistics and distribution systems that save money and provide a better customer experience.
+Distribution will continue to be one of the most critical aspects of ecommerce.
+The need for brick-and-mortar retail space will continue to decrease as brands increasingly rely on advanced logistics and distribution systems that save money and provide a better customer experience.

 As efficiency increases, the need to hold large quantities in stock also decreases, further diminishing the need for a physical footprint.
 Options like drop shipping and AI-based fulfillment make launching, testing, and tweaking new brands even easier.

 Brands affect every point in the conversion funnel for potential customers and shouldn’t measure just clicks as a KPI.
 Brands must measure the top and the middle of the funnel, paying attention to consumer engagement, sentiment, and interaction with shopping ads and content.
-According to a June 2021 survey from BrandTotal, 79% of respondents said they had discovered a brand they were not previously aware of via a sponsored post that resulted in a purchase, and 84% of those who discovered a new product purchased it in the last three months.
+In fact, with rising inflation, brands must look for new capabilities to enhance customer experience while also reducing contact quantity.1

-These multi-brand / multi-touchpoint strategies are extremely effective as strong brands have been shown to consistently outperform the market.
-Yet, as choices and channels increase, strong brands cannot get too comfortable.
+These multi-brand / multi-touchpoint strategies are highly effective, as strong brands have been shown to outperform the market consistently.
+Yet, strong brands cannot get too comfortable as choices and channels increase.
 They must embrace new methods and approaches to beat their competition.
 And being cutting edge pays off.
 Research by McKinsey shows that businesses that are brand innovators grow their topline revenue four percentage points faster than less-innovative companies.

-Linear commerce, social commerce, livestream commerce, and mobile commerce are just some of the recent innovations for companies to evaluate in their digital strategy.
-Couple these innovations with cutting edge technology such as AI-based visual search from companies like Syte, mobile commerce geotargeting available through Attentive, and enhanced visuals with 3D & augmented reality offered by Threekit— forward-thinking brands have much at their disposal to meet the increasing demand of engaging online experiences.
+Linear commerce, social commerce, livestream commerce, and mobile commerce are just some innovative solutions for companies to evaluate in their digital strategy.
+Couple these innovations with cutting-edge technology, such as mobile commerce geotargeting available through Attentive — forward-thinking brands have much at their disposal to meet the increasing demand for engaging online experiences.

 Implementing a Solid Multi-Brand Strategy